Matt Araiza: Personal life

-Araiza is of Mexican descent through his father, Ricardo, who was born in Mexico.
-His father played football as a wide receiver and kicker at Bonita Vista High School.
+Araiza is of Mexican descent through his father who was born in Mexico.

 Gang rape allegations

-In 2022, Araiza was named as a defendant in a civil case in which he and two SDSU teammates were accused of gang raping a then-17-year-old girl, who was under the age of consent in California, at an off-campus party in 2021.
-Araiza has denied the allegations, with his agent stating, "The facts of the incident are not what they are portrayed in the lawsuit or in the press."
-Araiza's lawyer described the allegations as "a money grab" from the accuser, while the accuser stated that she reported the incident the day after the alleged rape, before she was aware of Araiza's background.
-The San Diego County District Attorney's Office did not file criminal charges against Araiza or the other two teammates, stating that prosecutors decided that "there is no path to a potential criminal conviction".
+In 2022, Araiza was named as a defendant in a civil case in which two SDSU teammates and he were accused of gang raping a then-17-year-old girl, who was under the age of consent in California, at an off-campus party in 2021.
+Araiza has denied the allegations.
+His lawyer described the allegations as "a money grab" from the accuser, while she stated that she reported the incident the day after the alleged rape, before she was aware of Araiza's background.